He did not know that he had given someone the courage to face a lifetime. ~ narrative regarding Howard Roark after he spoke to the minor character

 And ***fanfare*** it completes The Classics Club Challenge (at least 50 classics in at most 5 years).
 I’m very relieved to complete this as The Classics Club rules are a bit vague about the penalty had I failed.
 Though, I’ll probably just renew my membership and commit myself to another 50 in 5.

 My opinion of The Fountainhead may have suffered by comparison with Atlas Shrugged which I loved.
 The Fountainhead just didn’t measure up.
 I believe there were two primary reasons.
-The lesser of the two: the subject, architecture is a bit esoteric; it just didn’t resonate.
+The subject, architecture is a bit esoteric; it just didn’t resonate.
 More importantly however, I felt this was a thesis on Rand’s philosophy whereas Atlas Shrugged was more about Rand’s views of government and economics.
 I’m a big fan of the latter, the former – not so much.

 Ayn Rand is one of the most extraordinary authors I’ve read so far.
 She was born in Russia in 1905, and therefore a child at the time of the revolutions.
 She earned a university education in the Soviet Union, but managed to emigrate, before that became too difficult.
 She is the sole creator of a school of philosophy known as objectivism.
 She was an atheist, staunchly opposed to collectivism, did not believe in altruism, and a self-professed egotist.